 Because ShipBob has a lot of people to handle our orders and additional warehouses we can expand into, we can scale up with ease as we continue to grow quickly.
 If we ran our own warehouse, it would be much harder to hire people and we’d inevitably outgrow the space.”

 With ShipBob’s advanced analytics and reporting tool, you get access to a streamlined dashboard that visually displays data to help with inventory forecasting, lets you identify inventory trends and patterns, and much more.

 “In terms of tracking inventory, we use ShipBob for everything.
 The analytics are super helpful.
-We download Excel files from the ShipBob dashboard all the time and use them to analyze everything from cancelations, to examining order weights, to checking on whether ShipBob is shipping orders on time.”
+We download Excel files from the ShipBob dashboard all the time and use them to analyse everything from cancelations, to examining order weights, to checking on whether ShipBob is shipping orders on time.”